CDCgov/prime-reportstream/prime-router/docs/playbooks/how-to-use-token-auth.md

 ##How to use token auth.

+Note: To do step 3, you will need to create and place a TokenSigningSecret in docker-compose.yml for this to work.
+Might as well do this now beforeyou go any further, so you don't have to restart your container.
+This is easy - run the "main" program in ReportStreamSecretFinder.kt, and it will create one for you!

+Note:  Because organizations.yml will _overwrite_ your wonderful keys you uploaded in step 2, you will have to rerun that step every time you stop/start your docker.
+Need to fix this pain point.

-1. The SENDER generate a new keypair
+1. The SENDER to ReportStream (a human) generates a new keypair

 openssl ecparam -genkey -name secp384r1 -noout -out my-es-keypair.pem openssl ec -in my-es-keypair.pem -pubout -out  my-es-public-key.pem

-2.  the REPORTSTREAM ONBOARDING MANAGER stores it in ReportStream, based on trust relationship
+2. The REPORTSTREAM ONBOARDING MANAGER (a human) stores the public key in ReportStream, based on trust relationship

+First, make sure you have Reportstream running.
+These calls are what the person on the Reportstream side would run, to store the public key.

+#### The first call (without --doit) just tests that it works.
+Then use --doit to execute.
 ./prime sender addkey --public-key ./my-es-public-key.pem  --scope waters.default.report --name waters.default
 ./prime sender addkey --public-key ./my-es-public-key.pem  --scope waters.default.report --name waters.default --doit ./prime sender get --name waters.default

+#### Just for fun, add the key to another sender.
+In real life, you'd use a different public key.
 ./prime sender addkey --public-key ./my-es-public-key.pem  --scope ignore.ignore-waters.report --name ignore.ignore-waters
 ./prime sender addkey --public-key ./my-es-public-key.pem  --scope ignore.ignore-waters.report --name ignore.ignore-waters --doit
 ./prime sender get --name ignore.ignore-waters

-3. The SENDER requests a token
+3. The SENDER (a server, not a human) requests a token

+The actual call would be a call to the REST API endpoint, which is hidden in this CLI call.

+Note: you will need to create and place a TokenSigningSecret in docker-compose.yml for this to work

 ./prime sender reqtoken --private-key my-es-keypair.pem --scope waters.default.report --name waters.default

+If it works, you should get something like this back:

+{"access_token":"<long string of jwt glop>","token_type":"bearer","expires_in":300,"expires_at_seconds":1625260982,"scope":"waters.default.report"}

-4. The SENDER uses that token to send a report:
+4. The SENDER (again, a server, not a human) uses that token to send a report:

+Grab just the `access_token` long strong of jwt glop you got back from step 3, and use it here for the bearer token:

 curl -H "authorization:bearer ???" -H "client:waters"  -H "content-type:text/csv" --data-binary "@./junk/waters.csv" "http://localhost:7071/api/report"